 - Use of HSCT earlier in the blood cancer treatment protocol.
 By reducing HSCT toxicity and other complications while increasing efficacy, we believe that our stem cell selection kits will allow clinicians to undertake HSCT earlier in the blood cancer treatment protocol. - Broadened use of HSCT to non-life threatening autoimmune disorders.
 We are considering initiating clinical trials in autoimmune conditions where HSCT was proven to be beneficial but it was seldom used because of the inherent toxicity.
-We believe that if we are able to demonstrate significant reduction of inherent toxicity, this will help make HSCT eligible for treatment of diseases such as diabetes (Type i), lupus, Crohn's disease and the like. - Broadened use of HSCT to organ transplants.
+We believe that if we are able to demonstrate significant reduction of inherent toxicity, this will help make HSCT eligible for treatment of diseases such as Type 1 diabetes, lupus, psoriasis, Crohn's disease and the like. - Broadened use of HSCT to organ transplants.
 It has been known for some time that allogeneic HSCT taken from the same donor enhances transplantation tolerance.
 This phenomenon has been observed not only in numerous animal models, but in humans as well.
 For example, several clinical trials have reported that kidney transplantation accompanied by a previous HSCT from the same donor was tolerated by the recipient's immune system.
-We believe that our products could become the major adjunct therapy in any solid organ transplantation to allow tolerance. - Functional selection of cord blood.
+We believe that our products could become the major adjunct therapy in any solid organ transplantation to allow tolerance.

+- Functional selection of cord blood.
 Stem cells from the cord blood of newborns can be collected immediately after birth and preserved frozen.
 Currently, the main impediment of HSCT based on stem cells from cord blood is that the amount of cord blood is very limited.
 In combination with inefficient selection methods, the quantity of the collected stem cells is minimal.
 Therefore, the treatment is usually limited to children having low body mass.
 Physicians have tried using double cord blood and other methods which have resulted in new immune related adverse effects.
 Under ethical review board approval, we examined more than 150 samples of cord blood and showed that we can achieve approximately 400 times more stem and progenitor cells from any given samples.
 We believe this may open up the use of cord blood for adult patients in the future. - Stem cell expansion.
 We already have preliminary indications that our ApoGraft technology platform greatly improves the efficiency of the stem cell expansion process by increasing the initial number of cells that undergoes expansion.
 Therefore, we believe that companies that currently use stem cell expansion will have a major advantage if our selection process is integrated as the first step in their manufacturing process. - Tissue and organ engineering.
 One of the objectives of regenerative medicine is to enable the use of stem cells as a reservoir for organ and tissue engineering and, ultimately, transplantation.
 The goal is that the patient will be able to accept organs or tissues engineered from foreign stem cells.
 These emerging technologies rely on a sufficient number of stem cells from the donor and the separation of those cells from the donor's immune system in order to avoid rejection.
 We believe that our functional stem cell selection process can be the optimal solution for such needs. - Mesenchymal stem cells.
-Develop the use of Fat derived mesenchymal stem cells under FasL treatment for various indications including immune tolerance, orthopedic and dermato-cosmetic indications.
+Develop the use of fat derived mesenchymal stem cells under FasL treatment for various indications including immune tolerance, orthopedic and dermato-cosmetic indications. - Reduce treatment related toxicity of T cell immunotherapies such as CAR-T cells.
+We have commenced a collaboration with a leading academic group, in which the effect of the ApoGraft on reducing toxicity related to CAR-T treatment is tested.